NextronSystems/analysis-cockpit-manual/usage/baselining-best-practices.rst

 Customizing the Detailed View of Log Lines
 ------------------------------------------

-The detailed view for loglines opens by clicking on a logline.
-Within this view you can select some fields as favourite fields by clicking on the star symbol.
+The detailed view for log lines opens by clicking on a log line.
+Within this view you can select some fields as favorite fields by clicking on the star symbol.
 They will always be shown at the top of this view. ``MESSAGE``, ``MODULE`` and ``hostname`` are selected by default.

-To search for all loglines with the same entry as this logline in a particular field, you can click on the magnifier symbol behind the entry.
+To search for all log lines with the same entry as this log line in a particular field, you can click on the magnifier symbol behind the entry.
 If you are looking for more information about this entry in this field, just click on the eye symbol.

 .. figure:: ../images/image78.png
    :target: ../_images/image78.png
-   :alt: customizing the detailed view for loglines
+   :alt: customizing the detailed view for log lines

-   Customizing the detailed view for loglines
+   Customizing the detailed view for log lines

 Additionally, you can find a ``VIRUSTOTAL`` button in every hash field and a ``VALHALLA`` button in every reason field.